momentohq/public-dev-docs/docs/develop/basics/01-working-with-momento-auth-tokens.md

 Momento auth tokens have an associated `TokenScope` which controls their level of access to Momento resources.
 Here is a list of the available `TokenScope`s:

-- `SuperUser`: these tokens have full access to all control plane and data plane operations.
-They can also be used to generate new tokens via the [`generateAuthToken`](/develop/api-reference#generateauthtoken) API.
-Creating a `SuperUser` token must be performed in the [Momento web console](https://console.gomomento.com).
+- `SuperUser`: This token scope has full access to all control plane and data plane operations.
+A token with `SuperUser` scope can also be used to generate new tokens via the [`generateAuthToken`](/develop/api-reference#generateauthtoken) API.
+A token with `SuperUser` scope can only be created using the [Momento web console](https://console.gomomento.com).
 - Fine-grained access control (FGAC): This token scope enables you to more precisely control the access granted by a token.
 You can control if the token grants access to one or more caches and/or topics.
 Tokens with FGAC scope can only be used for data plane operations, but can be created in the [Momento web console](https://console.gomomento.com), or via the [Momento auth API](/develop/api-reference/auth-tokens.md).

 Got more questions or feedback for us?
 Join our [Discord community](https://discord.gg/GDStRczm) or reach out to [Momento support](mailto:support@momentohq.com) for help.